Who broke Tommy Shelby's skull?

 Q: What is a skull fracture?

-A: A skull fracture is a break in one or more of the bones that make up the skull.
-It can range from a minor crack to a severe break, potentially leading to serious complications.
+A: A skull fracture is a break in one or more bones of the skull.
+It can range from a minor crack to a severe break, potentially leading to life-threatening complications.

-A: The release date for the next season has not been officially announced yet.
-Fans will have to wait for updates from the show’s producers.
+A: The release date for the next season of “Peaky Blinders” has not been officially announced yet.
+Fans eagerly await updates from the show’s creators.

-As fans anxiously await updates on Tommy Shelby’s condition and the investigation into his attack, the world of “Peaky Blinders” remains on edge.
-The mystery surrounding who broke Tommy Shelby’s skull continues to captivate audiences, leaving them hungry for answers.
-Only time will tell if justice will be served and if Tommy Shelby will rise again to lead his notorious gang.
+As the investigation unfolds, fans of “Peaky Blinders” are left anxiously waiting for answers.
+The attack on Tommy Shelby has sent shockwaves through the community, leaving everyone wondering who could be behind such a brutal act.
+Only time will tell if justice will be served and if Tommy Shelby will recover from this devastating blow.